Herschel-Gonzalez/Herschel-Gonzalez/README.md

 </h1>

 ### :man_technologist: About Me :
-I am a systems engineering student from México.
+I am a systems engineering from México.

 - :telescope: I’m working as a React & Node JS Developer.